Well, it was about time… I just purchased two Ubiquiti UniFi US-8 Gigabit Switches to replace a couple of aged Linksys Routers and Switches.

 1Gb network between ML310 and network

 As mentioned above, FreeNAS is virtualizatized on one of the HPE DL360 Proliant servers and has 8 CPUs and 32GB of RAM.
 The NVME are provided by VMware ESXi as PCI passthrough devices.
-There has been no issues with stability in 3 weeks of testing.
+There has been no issues with stability in the months I’ve had this solution deployed.
+It is also still working amazing since upgrading FreeNAS to TrueNAS core.

 VMXNET3 NIC is used on VMs to achieve 10Gb networking